TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 #### How do I submit a bug report?

-Go in the issues tab in GitHub and read the [bug report guide](https://github.com/LambdAurora/LambdaControls/blob/1.17/.github/ISSUE_TEMPLATE/bug_report.md)
+Go in the issues tab in GitHub and read the [bug report guide](https://github.com/LambdAurora/midnightcontrols/blob/1.17/.github/ISSUE_TEMPLATE/bug_report.md)

 ### Suggesting enhancements

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/LambdAurora/LambdaControls/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/LambdAurora/midnightcontrols/issues).
-Check out the [feature request](https://github.com/LambdAurora/LambdaControls/blob/1.17/.github/ISSUE_TEMPLATE/feature_request.md) guide.
+Check out the [feature request](https://github.com/LambdAurora/midnightcontrols/blob/1.17/.github/ISSUE_TEMPLATE/feature_request.md) guide.

 ### Do pull requests

-You can help LambdaControls by writing code and submit it with pull requests.
+You can help midnightcontrols by writing code and submit it with pull requests.

 Pull requests will be accepted if they follow the [styleguide](#styleguides), if they are useful, etc...
 We can refuse a pull request if the commits are not signed, so don't forget to [sign them](https://help.github.com/en/articles/signing-commits)!